gl2748/hobbes-detroit/src/pages/project/hobbes_opal.md

   - textColumns:
       - column: >-
-          This project emerged from a fascination with json files and the possibilities of live animation, driven by code.By tinkering with json files, we found relationships that established how certain variables affected the animations.
+          This project emerged from a fascination with json files and the possibilities of live animation, driven by code.
+By tinkering with json files, we found relationships that established how certain variables affected the animations.
 One of the most important discoveries was that **OP (outPoint) / AL (animationLength) = FR (frameRate)**.
 This equation allowed us to dictate the duration of animations after they had been exported, and from that, OP/AL was born.

           We created the animated icon set OP/AL to provide the design community